reiniiriarios/chromaticity-color-utilities/README.md

 ## Known Issues

 - YCbCr validates only with a high tolerance.
 Not sure if floating point issue.
-- shadetint(cmyk) seems to be reading distanceToWhite and distanceToBlack incorrectly
-- shadetint(cmyk) oversaturates toward black when auto and closest bound is white

 ## Compiling from Source